UzukiAme/profnav/README.md

 # profnav
 Animated navigation bar for personal profile site

-Go to [My Profle](www.aprildcarter.com "April Carter") to see how this turned out so far.
+Go to the [development page](www.kitchentabledigest.com/animatedmenu "April Carter") to see how this turned out so far.

 ### To do
 1. ~~Make the menu scale when the window is resized~~